IP Checker

 ### Provider

-The name of the internet service provider (ISP) that your IP belongs to.
+The name of the internet provider (ISP) that owns your IP.
 For example: `WYOCORE TECHNOLOGIES LLC`.
-If you are using a proxy, this will show the proxy server provider.
+If you use a proxy, this field will show the proxy server provider.

 ### WebRTC IP